VlachJosef/sbt-test-runner.el/README.md

 ## Special munit support

-Since [munit](https://scalameta.org/munit/) allows only one way to define test, it is relative easy to detect all runnable test names just by parsing current scala file for `test(...)` occurences, and presenting these to the user for selecting desired test to run.
+Since [munit](https://scalameta.org/munit/) allows only one way to define tests, it is easy to detect all runnable test names by parsing current scala file for `test(...)` occurrences.
+User then can easily choose what test to run.

-When in munit file two additional commands are available.
+When in test file inheriting from `munit.FunSuite` two additional commands are available:

 ### Select test to run in current test file